 Most of the hints and tips below are for people who have an ostomy in their abdomen (belly), such as a colostomy, ileostomy, or urostomy.
 People with these types of ostomies sometimes wear longer shirts or exercise pants and shorts with higher waistbands, depending on the location of the stoma.

-You can swim with your pouching system in place.
-For sanitary reasons, you should use a stick-on pouch when you go swimming in fresh water or in the ocean.
+People with a tracheostomy should ask their health care team about precautions related to swimming and water sports.
+People with abdominal ostomies can swim with a pouching system in place.
+For sanitary reasons, use a stick-on pouch when you go swimming in fresh water or in the ocean.
 Remember these points:

 You may want to choose a swim suit with a lining for a smoother profile.
 Dark colors or busy patterns can also help hide the pouching system.

 All methods of travel are open to people who have ostomies.
 Many people with ostomies travel just like everyone else; this includes camping trips, cruises, and air travel.
 Here are some travel tips:

 Traveling by plane:

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 In its original form this document was written by the United Ostomy Association of America (1962-2019).
 It has since been modified and updated by the American Cancer Society using the following sources.